-Meet up with your guide and fellow Magellanites in Liverpool for the overnight crossing to Ireland.
-Docking early in Dublin we ride the east coast to Belfast, arriving in time for an afternoon in the city.
+Arrive in Liverpool for your overnight crossing to Ireland.
+Docking early in Dublin you ride the east coast to Belfast, arriving in time for an afternoon in the city.
 The following day is dedicated to exploring Belfast, with a visit to the Titanic quarter at the docks to explore both the history of the most famous passenger ship in the world, and visit the beautifully restored SS Nomadic Titanic’s sister ship and the last surviving White Star liner.
 There are also added options to tour the infamous Crumlin Road jail, walk in the lush botanical gardens or visit Queen's University.

 Beautiful roads & scenery

-Heading south to Galway bay, we find ourselves on some of the very best biking roads in Ireland as voted by Irish bikers themselves.
-Following the waypoints to stay on track, our route skirts both Ballycroy and Connemara national parks - which will guarantee an appreciation for the Irish love of road racing!
+Heading south to Galway bay, you find yourself on some of the very best biking roads in Ireland as voted by Irish bikers themselves.
+Following the waypoints to stay on track, your route skirts both Ballycroy and Connemara national parks - which will guarantee an appreciation for the Irish love of road racing!

-Leaving Galway we ride around (not through!) the prehistoric bogs of Ireland, including the areas around the famous Maghera and Woodcock hill bogs.
-After lunch we find ourselves on one of the most scenic roads in Ireland, the internationally famous World Heritage route called The Ring of Kerry.
+Leaving Galway you ride around (not through!) the prehistoric bogs of Ireland, including the areas around the famous Maghera and Woodcock hill bogs.
+After lunch you find yourself on one of the most scenic roads in Ireland, the internationally famous World Heritage route called The Ring of Kerry.
 Another firm favourite riding route with Irish bikers.
 This coastal route is widely acclaimed as one of the top 5 most beautiful road journeys in the British Isles.

-Heading to Waterford, with its amazing Viking history, we ride around Kenmare Bay and again pass several prehistoric peat bogs before following the river Lee to Macroom.
-We then have a short ride to Blarney castle to kiss the world-famous Blarney stone, which Irish legend has it will give you the ‘gift of the gab’.
+Heading to Waterford, with its amazing Viking history, you ride around Kenmare Bay and again pass several prehistoric peat bogs before following the river Lee to Macroom.
+Then a short ride to Blarney castle to kiss the world-famous Blarney stone, which Irish legend has it will give you the ‘gift of the gab’.

-We have a short final day in Ireland as the ferry check-in closes at 2pm with some nice scenic roads in the Wicklow Mountains National Park, and a chance to buy last minute souvenirs too.
-From here we cross to the island of Holyhead, next to Anglesea and the British mainland for your final night’s hotel stop.
+It's a short final day in Ireland as the ferry check-in closes at 2pm with some nice scenic roads in the Wicklow Mountains National Park, and a chance to buy last minute souvenirs too.
+From here you cross to the island of Holyhead, next to Anglesey and the British mainland for your final night’s hotel stop.